openhab/openhab-addons/bundles/org.openhab.binding.amazonechocontrol/README.md

 Switch Group_State "On/Off" { channel="amazonechocontrol:smartHomeDeviceGroup:account1:smartHomeDeviceGroup1:powerState" }
 ```

-The only possibility to find out the id for the smartHomeDevice and smartHomeDeviceGroup Things is by using the discover function in the PaperUI.
+The only possibility to find out the id for the smartHomeDevice and smartHomeDeviceGroup Things is by using the discover function.

 #### smarthome.sitemap: